-- By using a frequency meter (in its simplest form, obtainable as a 'ballast discriminator') aimed at the luminaire by the Assessor (the preferred method). - By physical evidence such as sighting a lamp starter (magnetic ballasts need a lamp starter) or by sighting T5 lamps which are only capable of operating on an electronic ballast. - By documented evidence such as as-installed equipment lists.
+- By using a frequency meter (in its simplest form, obtainable as a 'ballast discriminator') aimed at the luminaire by the Assessor (the preferred method). - By physical evidence such as sighting a lamp starter (magnetic ballasts need a lamp starter) or by sighting T5 lamps (any of the available HE, HE Eco, HO and HO Eco types) which are only capable of operating on an electronic ballast. - By documented evidence such as as-installed equipment lists.